 I have put together a Blackboard site (http://blackboard.moravian.edu/) for this course.
-You need to enroll yourself - so please do this soon!
-On Blackboard you will find a copy of the syllabus, course calendar, my contact information, and the readings and fillms.
-As the semester progresses, I will post homework assignments, details on compositions and presentations, any changes to the syllabus, and additional information.
+On Blackboard you will find a copy of the syllabus, course calendar, my contact information, and the readings and films.
+As the semester progresses, I will post homework assignments, details on compositions, any changes to the syllabus, and additional information.
 If you miss class for any reason, you should check Blackboard so that you know what material to prepare and what homework to complete for the next class.